callmecavs/text-split/README.md

 A function that, if it exists, is called and passed:

-* the created node, with set `textContent`
+* the created node, with appropriate `textContent`
-* the 0-based node index (relative to other created nodes)
+* the 0-based node index (relative to the other created nodes)
 * the [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) that stores the nodes created (thus far)

 This is the ~~fun part~~ escape hatch.